M&T Bank Stadium

 Following nearly 15 years of heartbreak after the Colts unceremoniously left Baltimore in the middle of the night, the city rejoiced in the opportunity to once again be a football town when the Baltimore Ravens were born in 1996.
-Today, 20 years after the Ravens became an NFL franchise, one key principle remains unchanged from the immediate identity that the team carved out for itself; punishing and unrelenting defense.
+Today, more than 20 years after the Ravens became an NFL franchise, one key principle remains unchanged from the immediate identity that the team carved out for itself; punishing and unrelenting defense.

 A solid front office started things off right in their inaugural NFL draft, picking up two players known throughout the sport.
 First overall pick Jonathan Ogden went on to become an 11-time Pro Bowler and Hall of Famer.
 Their other pick in the first round was Ray Lewis, the man who would go on to embody everything that being a Baltimore Raven means.

-The impact on the field was felt immediately as the Ravens record improved over the course of their first four seasons, culminating in a convincing 34-7 Super Bowl victory in 2000 against the New York Giants.
+The impact on the field was felt immediately as the Ravens record improved over the course of their first four seasons, culminating in a convincing 34-7 Super Bowl victory in 2000 over the New York Giants.
 Ray Lewis was named the Super Bowl MVP.

 Lewis would go on to another Super Bowl victory with the Ravens 13 years later with a completely different roster around him.
 The grizzled veteran served as an inspiration as he overcame an injury to play effectively with one good arm.
 Quarterback Joe Flacco was the MVP of this game that pitted Coach John Harbaugh against his brother Jim’s squad, the San Francisco 49ers.
 An epic game in New Orleans ended with a 34-31 victory for Baltimore and the franchise’s second Lombardi Trophy.